Robust Lyapunov Functions for Reaction Networks: An Uncertain System Framework

 \section{Relationship to Contraction Analysis}

-Contraction analysis is an approach which study stability of a trajectory with respect to other trajectories, and not with respect to a given equilibrium point.
-This area of research is old as the concept of contraction maps is, however, it has sparked growing interest in the control systems community in relationship to the analysis of dynamical systems \cite{lohmiller98}, \cite{nijmeijer06}, \cite{sontag14}.
+Contraction analysis is an approach to stability investigation focused on the relative behaviour of solutions, rather than on their deviations from a nominal trajectory (such as an equilibrium point).
+This area of research is as old as the concept of contraction mappping, however, it has sparked growing interest in the control systems community in relationship to the analysis of dynamical systems \cite{lohmiller98}, \cite{sontag14}.

-One the formulation of interest to us is one which utilizes matrix measures, or logarithmic norms.
+The are several formulations of contraction theory.
+We are going to present the formulation that utilizes matrix measures, or logarithmic norms.